aishwarya-13/javascript_fundamentals_N_concepts/README.md

-#This project has code snippets of JS fundamentals and certain concepts.
+# This project has code snippets of JS fundamentals and certain concepts.
-#Install "Live Server" plugin in VS Code and then run the html file.
+# Install "Live Server" plugin in VS Code and then run the html file.

-#Higher order functions - higher-order-function.js
+# Higher order functions - higher-order-function.js
+# Equality (==) and (===) - equality.js and strict-equality.js